ss3sim/ss3sim/README.md

 devtools::install_github("ss3sim/ss3sim", build_vignettes = TRUE) # with vignettes
 ```

+There has been substantial work on the GitHub version since the latest CRAN release, so we'd suggest using the GitHub version.

 If you would like to run simulations in parallel, then also run:

 ```R